Marriage

 Besides this workshop, I will meet with you at a mutually convenient time.
 At this meeting, I will outline the Order of Service for the wedding showing you the many places where music would be appropriate.
 After hearing the choices, it is easy to find things that you both like and that work well in the liturgy.

-Please know that St. Josaphat’s Music Ministry is an excellent resource for vocalists (male and female) and instrumentalists.
+Please know that St. Josaphat’s Music Ministry is an excellent resource for vocalists and instrumentalists.
 Our vocalists are professionals that regularly do solo work in and around the Chicagoland area as well as sing in professional ensembles.
 All instruments are available and come highly recommended: trumpet, flute, oboe, violin, cello, harp as well as combinations in trios and quartets.
 We even can book you a bagpiper!
 The musicians that regularly play our wedding are highly-qualified and offer a fair price.
 Pianists, harpists, trios, etc., for your cocktail hour or reception can also be booked.
+You may even want to engage our Parish Children’s Choir, Adult Choir, or Contemporary Ensemble!

 In following the liturgical guidelines of the Archdiocese of Chicago, St. Josaphat does have some restrictions as to what you may choose to have played during the church service.
 These can be discussed during your planning meeting.